 MPH, PhD (Public Health) Student

 Overall my work focuses on child and family public health, especially school health promotion.
 Mental health and wellbeing is a particularly high priority, and to that end I have worked on provincial projects for school-based mental health promotion.
-For over 10 years I have worked in different roles in a variety of settings for infants, children, youth, and families, including schools in the Toronto District School Board, non-profit school-based programs like Roots of Empathy, early years parent-child programs, an inpatient mental health unit, and various community programs.
-I am a member of Physical and Health Education Canada and its Research Council, and have been involved with other organizations working in related areas.
+For over 10 years I have worked in different roles in a variety of settings for infants, children, youth, and families, including schools in the Toronto District School Board, non-profit school-based programs like Roots of Empathy, an inpatient mental health unit, and various community programs.
+I am a member of Physical and Health Education Canada and its Research Council, and have been involved with other organizations in these areas.